Morse inequalities for the Koszul complex of multi-persistence: Improving Morse inequalities

 For (ii), we can consider a similar filtration with at grade $u-e_1-e_2-e_3$ the union of the $1$-skeleton of $X^u=\partial \Delta^3$ and one of its $2$-faces.
 In this case, then, $X^{u-e_1-e_2}=X^{u-e_1-e_3}=X^{u-e_2-e_3}=X^{u-e_1-e_2-e_3}$.

-Finally, for (iii), we can set $X^w=\emptyset$ at all grades $w$, except for $X^{u-e_1}\subseteq X^u$ which is the inclusion of $X^{u-e_1}\simeq S^1$ into $X^{u}\simeq S^2$ as its equator, with the entrance of $c_2(u)=2$ critical $2$-cells at $u$, and with $\xi^2_0(u)=\xi^1_1(u)=1$.
+Finally, for (iii), we can set $X^w=\emptyset$ at all grades $w$, except for $X^{u-e_1}\subseteq X^u$ which is the inclusion of $X^{u-e_1}\simeq S^1$ into $X^{u}\simeq S^2$ as its equator, with the entrance of $\mu_2(u)=2$ critical $2$-cells at $u$, and with $\xi^2_0(u)=\xi^1_1(u)=1$.

-\paragraph{Upper bound.} For $n=3$ and $q=3$ we show examples of filtrations $\{ X^u\}_{u\in \Z^n}$ in which, for a fixed $u\in \Z^n$, $c_3(u) = \xi^3_0(u) + \xi^{2}_1(u) + \xi^{1}_2(u) + \xi^{0}_3(u)$ holds and all $\xi_i^k(u)$ are non-zero.
+\paragraph{Upper bound.} For $n=3$ and $q=3$ we show examples of filtrations $\{ X^u\}_{u\in \Z^n}$ in which, for a fixed $u\in \Z^n$, $\mu_3(u) = \xi^3_0(u) + \xi^{2}_1(u) + \xi^{1}_2(u) + \xi^{0}_3(u)$ holds and all $\xi_i^k(u)$ are non-zero.

 Consider the cases (i) and (ii) we illustrated above.
-Adding a $3$-cell at grade $u$ so that $X^u=\Delta^3$ we have $c_3(u)=1$ and, respectively, $\xi^0_3(u)=1$ or $\xi^1_2(u)=1$, with the other Betti tables being zero.
+Adding a $3$-cell at grade $u$ so that $X^u=\Delta^3$ we have $\mu_3(u)=1$ and, respectively, $\xi^0_3(u)=1$ or $\xi^1_2(u)=1$, with the other Betti tables being zero.

-Mimicking (iii) described above, if $X^w=\emptyset$ at all grades, except for $X^{u-e_1}\subseteq X^u$ being the inclusion of $X^{u-e_1}\simeq S^2$ into $X^{u}\simeq S^3$, then we have $c_3(u)=2$ and $\xi^3_0(u)=\xi^2_1(u)=1$.
+Mimicking (iii) described above, if $X^w=\emptyset$ at all grades, except for $X^{u-e_1}\subseteq X^u$ being the inclusion of $X^{u-e_1}\simeq S^2$ into $X^{u}\simeq S^3$, then we have $\mu_3(u)=2$ and $\xi^3_0(u)=\xi^2_1(u)=1$.

-{\bf Acknowledgments.} This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
-This work was partially carried out by the last author within the activities of ARCES (University of Bologna).
+{\bf Acknowledgments.} We thank the anonymous referees for their constructive comments and suggestions.
+This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
+This work was partially carried out by the last author within the activities of ARCES (University of Bologna) and under the auspices of the GNSAGA, INdAM, Italy.